vladborovtsov/mikrotik-traffic-counter/README.md

 You can host this application anywhere on the network or Internet.

 The difference from original version:
-Script collects uplink interface tx/rx.
+Script collects TX/RX from the choosen interface w/o firewall rules.

 ### Features
-- Collect tx/rx stats from routerboard.
+- Collect tx/rx stats from routerboard's interface.
 - Display hourly graph.
 - Display daily/weekly/monthly summary.